theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 13. for random reads use mmap.
 14. Implement Manifest file https://github.com/google/leveldb/blob/main/doc/impl.md#manifest
 15. We will be having 3 caches.
-    1. first the primary cache which will cache k-v directly.
+    1. smallest the primary cache which will cache k-v directly.
     2. File blocks
     3. File descriptor, which will be evicted based on the avaliable descriptors.
 16. Reading of sst metadata when db restarts.
 Thinking needed.